vitalab/vitalab.github.io/article/_posts/2020-05-01-lossLandscape.md

 # Highlights

-This paper shows how meaningful loss function visualizations can illustrate how  loss landscape geometry affects generalization error and trainability.
+This paper shows how meaningful loss function visualizations can illustrate the way loss landscape geometry affects generalization error and trainability.
 This allowed the authors to explain some known facts about deep neural nets and provide key suggestions for network design and optimization.

 ![](/article/images/lossLandscape/sc01.jpg)